mvolkmann/blog/src/smalltalk/21-collections.md

 Smalltalk supports a large number of collection classes.
 Collection elements can be any kind of object, including other collections.

+The Cuis Smalltalk base image contains 60 subclasses of the `Collection` class.
-The following list depicts the partial class hierarchy for collections:
+The following list depicts the partial class hierarchy of those:

 - `Collection`
   - `SequenceableCollection`